-Funding: Karl said they met on November 3 and made progress on developing boilerplate language on grant proposals.
+Funding: Karl said the Funding work group met on November 3 and made progress on developing boilerplate language on grant proposals.
 Mike P. is helping develop a spreadsheet on tracking different grant opportunities.
+Lisa Dally Wilson has developed boiler plate language that can be cut and pasted into proposals along with project descriptions.

-Minimal edits were received from Ecology AG on revised MOA and several members expressed concerns over one edit and those edits have not been included in the final revised MOA.
+MOA Workgroup: Karl reported that minimal edits were received from Ecology AG on revised MOA and several members expressed concerns over one edit and those edits have not been included in the final revised MOA.
 Minor word edits in a single paragraph remained and with several opportunities for review, it has been vetted widely by the Task Force.
 By end of today Karl will provide final copy to WBC and will edit to 2020 date with summary document which will include one edit from Ecology AG.
+Karl will also provide a one paragraph review request.
 This can be sent out to each organization for approval.
 If all members sign the revised MOA, then the TF can go forward with the new revised MOA.
-WBC will send out the clean version with the edits summary and a paragraph to share with each organization on how to communicate the request for action.
+WBC will send out the clean version with the edits summary and the paragraph to share with each organization on how to communicate the request for action.